Academic Resources

 Library

-A massive amount of print and online resources remain available to students and community users.
+A massive amount of print and online resources are available to students and community users.
 Print collections of note include the Archives and Special Collections, which focus on Nebraska history and the history of the university, and the Curriculum Collection, which includes examples of resources used in pre-K through 12th grade, along with the Nebraska Archive of Children’s Literature.
 Computers are available throughout the library as well as for checkout for up to three days.

 Miriam Drake Theater